Spagettileg/first-milestone-project/README.md

 - @JoWings_Lead – Joke Heyndels
 - @Spence_Mentor – Spencer Barribal

-Michael Park (Code Institute Tutor) – For support and guidance on responsive web design.
+Michael Park (Code Institute Tutor) – For his support and guidance on responsive web design.

 Special thanks to Matt Rudge, Timmy O'Mahony & Brian O'Grady (all Code Institute) for their time, training delivery and generating good confidence to coding.